OwlcatGames/OwlcatMonoProfiler/Readme.md

 ## Requirements

 Right now, Owlcat Mono Profiler is only compatible with desktop games made with a more-or-less recent version of Unity for Windows (the lowest tested version is 2018.4.10f, but earlier version might work, too).
-IL2CPP is not supported yet.
+IL2CPP is now supported with some limitations.
 The aim is to make it universal across the recent Unity versions, and cross-platform regarding both UI/client and target/server.

 ## Features
 * Profile non-instrumented builds (without Script Debugging) on Windows (and on other desktop platforms in future)